 Classic Floor Plan

-A classic floor plan is a traditional floor plan that was often used when creating country estates and plantation homes throughout the centuries.
-This floor plan is elegant in nature, but can be adapted to meet the needs of the individual real estate market.
-Buyers should expect a classic floor plan to include all of the basic living areas, such as a kitchen, dining room and living room.
-In addition, there also may be a parlor, a formal living room, a library, a den or an office.
+A classic floor plan is a traditional floor plan used when creating country estates and plantation homes throughout the centuries.
+This floor plan is elegant in nature but can be adapted to meet the needs of the individual real estate market.
+Buyers should expect a classic floor plan to include all basic living areas, such as a kitchen, dining room, and living room.
+In addition, there also may be a parlor, a formal living room, a library, a den, or an office.
 This is a stately floor plan that is desirable among many types of buyers.

-Given the fact that every Brentwood home buyer has unique needs and distinct preferences for their next home, it's not surprising that there is not a one-size-fits-all floor plan.
-While these are some of the most common floor plans, there also are hundreds of other floor plans on the real estate market.
+Given that every Brentwood home buyer has unique needs and distinct preferences for their next home, it's not surprising that there is no one-size-fits-all floor plan.
+While these are some of the most common floor plans, hundreds of other floor plans are on the real estate market.
 To learn more about the differences between the various floor plans in the region, contact a qualified local real estate agent today.

 The Ashton Real Estate Group of RE/MAX Advantage

 The #1 Real Estate Team in Tennessee and #2 RE/MAX team in the World!